 In terms of species, Fraser Fir seedlings are so similar to Balsam Fir seedlings that scientists believe that not too long ago they were one and the same.
 Debates continue as to whether they should be considered separate species or not.

 Fraser Fir seedlings: characteristics and info• prefers hardiness zones 4-7

 • mature height and spread: up to 50 ft high [rarely to 80ft], 20 ft spread

 • prefers slightly acidic soils, rich well draining soils, sandy soils, avoid wet or swampy soils

 • Missouri Botanical Garden info on Abies fraseri

 • Fraser Fir Sizes and Availability:

---- Fraser Fir conservation grade plug transplants [now shipping]
+--- Fraser Fir conservation grade plug transplants [FOR SALE, NOW SHIPPING]

 • Comparable alternative species: Balsam Fir, Canaan Fir, Concolor Fir, and Douglas Fir.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide